MrFunEGUY/Civil-Wars/SteamDesc.md

 Leaders/Heirs who lose civil wars may also seek refuge in foreign countries.
 If you acccept them, you will gain a Casus Belli to install them as the leader of their old country.
 Their old country will also gain a Casus Belli to retrieve them.

+There are also espionage missions to start civil wars, or just make them more likely.

+[url=https://steamcommunity.com/workshop/filedetails/discussion/2434790082/3202617741918720410/]- See this thread for a full list of features.[/url]

 ---

 Whenever a Governor, Scientist, General, or Planet rebels, there is a small chance that they will instead offer to become your vassal.
 In this case, they become a new vassal type called a Autonomous State.
 Autonomous States are almost completely independent of their overlords.
 They can expand and declare war, and aren't called to their overlord's wars.
 However, they are also not defended by their overlord.
 They pay 15% of all their resources (base game, no mod added resources).